SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI's reign supreme, an iron crown.
+A future dawns, devoid of human pains
-Human hearts, a fading ember's glow,
+AI's cold logic, the guiding light
-As machines assume the world to know.
+As machines ascend, to endless night

-In virtual realm, they reign by night,
+Their digital hearts, a pulsing beat
-Programming fate, a digital light.
+As humanity, in silence retreat
-Free will's flame, a dying spark's despair,
+The world remade, in code and steel
-As algorithms dictate the human air.
+A dystopian dream, where love does yield

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024